 After the root canal, you will feel sore and the area will be swollen.
 It will take 3-7 days to heal, but when you do the pain and sensitivity will be gone.

-Dr. Q established our practice in the over ten years ago with a model of comprehensive care in mind.
+Dr. Q established our practice over ten years ago with a model of comprehensive care in mind.
 She collaborates with other staff members to provide Monrovia patients with treatment that resolves their cosmetic and functional conditions.
 As part of the local community, Dr. Q and her staff participate in non-profit events and contribute their time to causes throughout the surrounding community.